 No, absolutely not.
 It is the voice of logic.
 With the 7-billion population of the world, I could probably rely on a slim chance of getting at least one follower who will accidentally come to my page and decide to leave the “like” footprint there.
 And in the extreme case of luck, I may also get a comment from this follower saying he or she will be back because “the stuff you write is great”.

 Yet, on the other hand there will always be the creme de la crème – mega popular and charismatic bloggers with extraordinary stories, huge audiences and millions of loyal fans.
 Now, close your eyes and describe what you see.

 I see Breakfast at Tiffany’s rain scene with the only exception that instead of the wet and skinny kitten, I am holding my teeny-tiny blog trying to keep it alive.

 These five reasons may be added to a million other reasons, but they alone are already more than enough to bury King Nose where it was found. …..

-Until one day you meet someone who has put the fossils together in his or her backyard and invited his friends or strangers to come and share his achievement.
+Until one day you meet someone who has put the fossils together in their backyard and invited their friends or strangers to come and share their achievement.
 And while enjoying the party you will realise that no one had ever expected Pulitzer Prize-level writing from you and you are not there to attract a lot of attention and have tons of followers (unless that is actually your main aim).